amyles/coherence-workshop-handson/coherence-workshop-handson.md

 //TODO - Screenshots of login process

 We will now configure kubectl in cloud shell to work with the London OKE cluster.
-Click on the "hamburger" icon in the top left to open the services menu and locate the Developer Services entry and then the Kubernetes Clusters entry.
+Click on the "hamburger" icon in the top left to open the services menu and locate "Developer Services" and then the "Kubernetes Clusters".

 ![image-20200929084456958](image-20200929084456958.png)